ppy/osu-wiki/wiki/FAQ/en.md

 A thin, similarly-coloured approach circle on the outside of the hitcircle will shrink over time.
 Tap on the note at the exact point when it touches the white border of the hitcircle.
 A score burst will appear after tapping the hitcircle, showing the score and health changes depending on timing of the tap to the beat.
 The hitcircle will disappear after the score burst.

 To understand the hidden charm of hitcircles, do not rely only on perception only; feel the beatmap's beats and rhythm.
-It will help in juggling some of the visually complex hitcircles patterns found in later difficulties.
+It will help in juggling some of the visually-complex hitcircles patterns found in later difficulties.

 ##### Sliders
 ![Sliders][osu_slider image]